-A double foul is a situation in which two opponents commit personal fouls against each other at approximately the same time.
+35.1.1 A double foul is a situation in which two opponents commit personal fouls against each other at approximately the same time.

 - 35.2.1 A personal foul shall be charged against each offender.
-No free throws shall be awarded. - 35.2.2 The game shall be resumed as follows: - If a valid field goal, or a last or only free throw is scored at approximately the same time, the ball shall be awarded to the non-scoring team for a throw-in from the endline. - If a team had control of the ball or was entitled to it, the ball shall be awarded to this team for a throw-in at the place nearest to the infraction. - If neither team had control of the ball nor was entitled to it, a jump ball situation occurs.
+No free throws shall be awarded. - 35.2.2 The game shall be resumed as follows if at approximately the same time as the double foul: - A valid field goal, or a last or only free throw is scored, the ball shall be awarded to the non-scoring team for a throw-in at any place at the endline. - A team had control of the ball or was entitled to the ball, the ball shall be awarded to this team for a throw-in at the place nearest to the infraction. - Neither team had control of the ball nor was entitled to the ball, a jump ball situation occurs.